Our goal at QA.tech is clear – we want to push the boundaries of what’s possible with AI in software testing.

 However, while shift offers many advantages, it’s not without challenges.

 “Developers can now do more with less effort, but this also means that junior developers may find it harder to get their foot in the door.
-It’s easier for a senior developer to handle these kinds of tasks because they have the architectural knowledge and know how to piece things together.
+It’s easier for a senior developer to handle these kinds of tasks.
+They have the architectural knowledge and know how to piece things together.
 You can manage with one experienced person rather than needing multiple juniors.
 This could lead to a growing skills gap.”
 Vilhelm observed.

 Apart from freeing up time for more creative work, AI-driven QA is improving code quality.